RewardedIvan/3DPS/README.md

 ### Every request is sent to http://delugedrop.com/3Dash/whatever with http v1 and your favorite *certified by robtop* php security
-### Also his servers are down 😂 R.I.P Garbage PHP at http://delugedrop.com/3Dash/

 # findings lmao
 ## POST A Level